IgorBezanovic/green-world/SECURITY.md

 ## Reporting a Vulnerability

-If you notice a vulnerability in our application, please contact us at: zelenisvetinfo@gmail.com.
+If you notice a vulnerability in our application, please contact us at: info@zelenisvet.rs.
 We take security very seriously and appreciate your help in keeping our application safe.